Error Code exFAT File System: 5 Easy Ways to Fix it

 - Using a dedicated third-party tool to update your drivers can help you to solve the issue.

-- Installing all the available updates for your operating system is another solution for this BSOD error that worked for many users.
+- Installing all the available updates for your operating system is another solution for this BSOD error.

 1. Use a dedicated software